dgkagkan/robotic_arm_ros2/README.md

 - Mid-motion cancel — press `C` to stop the robot immediately during any movement
 - Cartesian path planning for approach/retreat
 - Automatic cube stacking with incremental height
+- Depth camera integration for real-time Z height detection of cubes

 ---